 The Trust has a long-established fair employment practice in relation to recruitment, selection, retention and training.
-Recruitment is advertised through the Kent Teach portal and although equal opportunities data is collected this is directed towards Occupational Health to ensure the Trust is made aware of any special requirements or workplace adjustments that newly appointed staff might need.
+Recruitment is advertised through the Kent Teach portal or TES and although equal opportunities data is collected this is directed towards Occupational Health to ensure the Trust is made aware of any special requirements or workplace adjustments that newly appointed staff might need.
+In December 2022, the trust introduced medical insurance via Benenden Healthcare scheme, which was offered to all employees at no cost.
+This was not only seen as a recruitment incentive, but also to support staff especially at times of extended NHS wait times.

-The 'people' aspect of the Trust is embedded in our Strategic Aims and Plan which includes the opportunity for all staff to receive high quality personal and professional development through the various 'pathways.'
+The 'people' aspect of the Trust is embedded in our Strategic Aims and Plan which includes the opportunity for all staff to receive high quality personal and professional development through the various 'pathways'.